 Neo-pros at both levels get slightly less. these were set at €25,300 for Pro-Continental neo-pros and €29,370 for WorldTour level neo-pros in 2013.
 These increased in 2018 to €25,806 at Pro-Conti level and €30,893 for WorldTour level riders.
 The current numbers are €26,322 and €31,609.

 There’s no minimum salary for those racing at Continental level, so some will be receiving an income but plenty won’t be.
-I wouldn’t expect their salaries to be higher than the neo-pro rates except maybe for high profile riders at that level like a Davide Rebellin or Adam Blythe – even then probably not.
-It’s often thought that 2.2/1.2 races aren’t to be considered as professional races, so you’ll often hear of a rider taking their first pro win at a higher level.
+I wouldn’t expect their salaries to be higher than the neo-pro rates except maybe for high profile riders at that level like a Davide Rebellin or Adam Blythe – even then probably not by much.
+It’s often thought that 2.2/1.2 races aren’t considered as professional races, so you’ll often hear of a rider taking their first pro win at a higher level.

 For women, the situation is closer to that of the Continental riders than any other level.
 Up until now, there has been no minimum wage at all for women cyclists.
 2020 will be the first season with a minimum wage, but only for women on the 8 WorldTour teams.
 For 2020, it will start at €15,000, with plans to then increase it gradually over the next three years.

 If things go to plan, the minimum wage will rise to €20,000 in 2021, to €27,500 in 2022 and become equal to Pro Continental men’s teams by 2023.
 The number of women’s WorldTour teams should also have grown by then too.
+Now that Boels-Dolmans have confirmed sponsorship until 2023, they should be able to jump to WorldTour status from 2021.
 There is no official neo-pro status for women but this is also aiming to be introduced in 2023.
 Full details from the UCI here.